Automated Reimbursement Process for Lost & Damaged Items

 - Warehouse Damaged reconciliation

-• Noon will clean up damaged inventory every month and move it to liquidation.
+• Noon reviews and processes damaged inventory monthly, moving it to liquidation.

-• Compensation will be provided to sellers once the damaged inventory is fully moved to liquidation.
+• Compensation is issued once the damaged inventory is fully liquidated.

 - Warehouse Lost/Found

-• In cases where the lost inventory is found after reimbursement, there will be a reimbursement reversal/ adjustment.
+• If a previously lost item is found after reimbursement, Noon will issue a reimbursement reversal or adjustment.

 - Lost RTV reconciliation